Ammar-Abdelhady-ai/GitOps/README.md

 ## Contact

-For any questions or support, please open an issue in the repository or contact the repository owner.
+For any questions or support, please open an issue in the repository or contact the repository owner .